hplt-project/monotextor-slurm/README.md

  - `word_avg_X`: the average number of words per segment is less than X. Default: 5.
  - `cha\_avg_X`: the average number of characters per segment is less than X. This is used for Chinese, Japanese and Korean.
 Default: 10.

+### Cleaning
+The previous step added lots of metadata for cleaning purposes, but no documents were removed.
+To do this, the `30.clean.sh` step needs to be run.
+This step will create a new version of the corpus, removing all the documents that do [not meet all of these criteria](30.clean#L26):
+ - The `filter` field value is `keep`.
+ - The `robots` field value is `allowed`.
+ - The overall doccument score (first value of the array: `doc_scores[0]`) is equal or higher than 5.

 ## Install
 To avoid conflicts with the cluster installed software or available modules and be more cluster filesystem friendly, deacreasing dramatically the amount of files needed for the software installation, a Singularity container needs to be built.